highwave-group/light-admin/README.md

 		$ mvn clean install

+## Run Test Suite

+1. Navigate into the sandbox directory:

+		$ cd light-admin/lightadmin-sandbox

+2. Run sandbox project:

+		$ mvn tomcat7:run

+3. (In other terminal session) Navigate to tests directory

+		$ cd light-admin/lightadmin-sandbox

+2. Run test suite:

+		$ mvn -Dmode=test integration-test

+	You can use `selenium.browser` property to select browser the use in the tests.
+Default is `firefox`.
+Also supports `chrome` and `safari`.

 ## Running from the Command Line

 By default, the app will run in 'embedded' mode which does not require any external setup.
 The Tomcat 7 Maven plugin is configured for you in the POM file.